wp-plugins/emma-emarketing-plugin/README.txt

 == Upgrade Notice ==

-1. This Plugin is a platypus of OOP & sequential php.
+1. This Plugin now uses basic OOP.
 2. This Plugin requires Wordpress version 3.1 and above
-3. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class
+3. This Plugin requires PHP version 5.2.6 and above

 == Changelog ==

+- v 1.0.2 - cleaned up OOP structure, switched to WP naming conventions, fixed bug where users weren't being assigned to groups,

+- v 1.0.1 - typed active group_id as integer for uptake to Emma.
+Emma required group_ids submitted as an array of integers. in older versions of PHP json_encode types integers as strings.

-This is version 1.0, it's stable.
+- v 1.0 - it's stable.
 It needs some cleaning, but it flies, and flies well.